dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 ## Summary

 Default constructors now have named initializing formal parameters for each public instance variable declared in the class, unless the variable is late or has an initializer.
-The parameter is required if the variable is potentially non-nullable (it has to be when its type is potentially non-nullable).
+The parameter is required if the variable is potentially non-nullable (a parameter has to be required when its type is potentially non-nullable).

-Default constructors forward parameters to the unnamed superclass generative constructors where possible, not just to the unnamed zero-argument superclass constructor.
-It's not possible when the superclass constructor has a required named argument which is shadowed by a parameter of the subclass constructor (including the ones introduced to initialize fields).
+Default constructors forward parameters to an unnamed superclass generative constructor where possible, not just to the unnamed zero-argument superclass constructor.
+Forwarding is not possible when the superclass constructor has a required named argument which is shadowed by a parameter of the subclass constructor (including the ones introduced to initialize fields).

 This works for all classes that do not declare any constructor.
 Mixin applications get all constructors forwarded, which matches current behavior.